-work too many hours, too late, or too early.

-Employees under 18 do not do any hazardous work prohibited

-by child labor laws.

-Employees under 18 do not

-- Employees under 16 do not do any of the tasks prohibited for their age group. - All employees under 18 have valid work permits which were issued by their school district office (or other agencies designated by the district).
-(Not required for those who have your workplace.
-This includes:
+- Employees under 18 do not work too many hours, too late, or too early. - Employees under 18 do not do any hazardous work prohibited by child labor laws. - Employees under 16 do not do any of the tasks prohibited for their age group. - All employees under 18 have valid work permits which were issued by their school district office (or other agencies designated by the district).
+(Not required for those who have graduated from high school or passed the